sfw185/Clubworx/README.md

 # Clubworx

 A package for fetching your own data from Clubworx.
-This package has a strict requirement for authentication (described below), and is in no way officially affiliated with Clubworx.
+This package is in no way officially affiliated with Clubworx.

 ## Install